Attackers actively fool many people these days.

 “anyemail.gmaiil.com” or “anyemail.gmaill.com”.

-The user ignores such spelling mistakes and thinks it’s from a valid domain and ends up providing personal information or downloading malicious software.
+The user ignores such spelling mistakes and thinks it’s from a valid domain.
+And ends up providing personal information or downloading malicious software.

 - Spear Phishing